theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > majority of the whole number  shall be     necessary to a   choice .
 But     no      person
 # NSg      P  D   NSg/J NSg/V/J VX    NSg/VX NSg/J     P  D/P NSg/J  .
 NSg/C/P NPrSg/P NSg
 > constitutionally ineligible to the office of President shall be     eligible to
-# J/R              NSg/J      P  D   NSg    P  NSg/V     VX    NSg/VX NSg/J    P
+# R                NSg/J      P  D   NSg    P  NSg/V     VX    NSg/VX NSg/J    P
 > that    of Vice      - President of the United States  .
 # N/I/C/D P  NSg/V/J/P .
 NSg/V     P  D   J      NPrSg/V .
 >
 #
 > The Congress may      determine the Time  of chusing the Electors , and the Day   on
-# D   NPrSg    NPrSg/VX V         D   NSg  P  ?
+# D   NPrSg    NPrSg/VX V         D   NSg/J P  ?
 D   NPl      .
 V/C D   NPrSg J/P
 > which they shall give  their Votes ; which Day   shall be     the same throughout the
 # I/C   IPl  VX    NSg/V D     NPl   .
 I/C   NPrSg VX    NSg/VX D   I/J  P          D
 > United States  .